archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When a transfer contains files with non-ASCII characters in the file name as well as a metadata.csv file (*SampleTransfers/DiacriticsTest*)
 - [ ] Then the "Change transfer filenames" microservice will complete successfully AND
-- [ ] the AIP will contain a name cleanup log AND
+- [ ] the AIP will contain a filename change log AND
-- [ ] a name cleanup PREMIS event will be present in the METS AND
+- [ ] a filename change PREMIS event will be present in the METS AND
 - [ ] the METS will contain descriptive metadata for each of the files described in the metadata.csv

 ## 5 - File Identification